elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/README.md

 This project is licensed under CC0 1.0 Universal - see the [LICENSE](LICENSE) file for details.

-## Contributing
+## Support & Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Support

-For issues, questions, or contributions, please open an issue on the repository.
+For bug reports or feature requests, please open an issue on the repository.